-11. CO-CURRICULAR CREDITS
+13. CO-CURRICULAR CREDITS

-- (i) Co-curricular courses are offered to students through the Office of the Director Student Services and Development in collaboration with the Sports Unit and the UWI Health Centre's Counselling Unit. - Students will be eliaible for no more than 3 credits for involvement in co-curricular (ii) activities. - The grading of co-curricular credits will be pass /fail. (iii) - (iv) All co-curricular activities/programmes must be approved by Academic Board on the recommendation of the relevant Faculty Committee.
+- Co-curricular courses are offered to students through the Office of the Director Student Services and Development in collaboration with the Sports Unit and the UWI Health Centre's Courselling Unit. - Students will be eligible for no more than 3 credits for involvement in co-curricular activities. - (iii) The grading of co-curricular credits will be pass /fail. - (iv) All co-curricular activities/programmes must be approved by Academic Board on the recommendation of the relevant Faculty Committee.

-12. EXCHANGE PROGRAMME
+14. EXCHANGE PROGRAMME

-Students who seek to do part of their programme at another university must have the courses they intend to do at the overseas university assessed by the relevant department(s) before proceeding on to study abroad.

-Once the courses are approved by the relevant departments they must then be submitted through the Faculty to obtain Academic Board approval.
+- (i) Students who seek to do part of their programme at another university must have the courses they intend to do at the overseas university assessed by the relevant department(s) before proceeding on to study abroad. - (ii) Once the courses are approved by the relevant departments they must then be submitted through the Faculty to obtain Academic Board approval.
 Once the results are received from the overseas university, students will then receive credit for the courses as substitutes as approved by the Academic Board.
 The grade recorded will be the grade received, assessed and approved by the Board as the equivalent of that awarded by the examining university.

-13. EXAMINATION
+15. EXAMINATION

-- Students will be examined during/at the end of each semester and the summer session (i) in the courses for which they are registered. - A course may be examined by one or more of the following methods: (ii) - a. written examination papers - b. oral tests - C. course-work - d. any other method or combination of methods approved by Senate. - A student failing a course that is not compulsory may substitute another course in a subsequent semester or may repeat the failed course. - (iv) A student who does not sit the examination in a course for which he/ she is registered is deemed to have failed that examination unless permission to withdraw has been aranted. - (v) A student who, on grounds of illness or in other special circumstances as referred to in Examination Regulations 25, fails to take an examination in a course for which he/she is registered, may be given special consideration by the Board of Examiners to take the examination at the next available sitting, without penalty.
+- (i) Students will be examined during/at the end of each semester and the summer session in the courses for which they are registered. - A course may be examined by one or more of the following methods: written examination papers, oral tests, course-work, or any other method or combination of methods approved by Senate. - (iii) A student failing a course that is not compulsory may substitute another course in a subsequent semester or may repeat the failed course. - (iv) A student who does not sit the examination in a course for which he/ she is registered is deemed to have failed that examination unless permission to withdraw has been granted. - (v) A student who, on grounds of illness or in other special circumstances as referred to in Examination Regulations 25, fails to take an examination in a course for which he/she is registered, may be given special consideration by the Board of Examiners to take the examination at the next available sitting, without penalty.

-14. EXAMS ONLY REGULATIONS
+16. EXAMS ONLY REGULATIONS